 By posting once a week, you keep listeners waiting for what’s next.
 This ensures they’ll focus more on each episode that is released.

-If You’re Releasing an Episode Once a Week, Which Day Is Best to Publish?
+If You’re Releasing a Podcast Episode Once a Week, Which Day is Best to Publish?

 Definitely have a set publishing schedule so your listeners know when to look out for your podcast.